ArsenijN/miniature-goggles/README.md

 # miniature-goggles
-Tested web site (my first work.
+Test website (my first work.
 In progress...)
 Documentation on using EnderCast.
 Changes will most likely be every week.